 Early Decay Detection

 Have you ever heard the idiom, "To act like a canary in a coal mine?"
 Canaries were used in coal mines to warn the miners of the presence of dangerous methane gas.
-Similarly, there is an exciting new dental technology, The Canary System (TCS), which targets the detection and prevention of tooth decay.
+Similarly, there is an exciting new dental technology available in our Connecticut dental office, called The Canary System (TCS).
+TCS targets the detection and prevention of tooth decay.
 Just like the little yellow birds, this low-power laser light technology serves as an "early warning system" to identify decay.

 Dental caries (decay) is ultimately a systemic disease.
 When a person's system is vulnerable to decay, the bacteria in the plaque (that sticky substance you can feel on your teeth) feeds on carbohydrates and creates an acid environment.
 The acid diffuses into the enamel, dentin, and cementum (the covering on the root surface).
 The acid starts to dissolve the minerals in the crystal structure of the tooth.
 If this demineralization is not halted or reversed, the tooth will ultimately end up with a cavity.